TsuyoshiUshio/ShellExec/README.md

 The pipeline is for someone's GitHub account, so I don't want to add anything.
 I could folk it and add shell file, but I don't like the idea.

-Using this command, you don't need to add file for execute some commands.
+Using this command, you don't need to add a file for executing some commands.
 Also, it is very useful to debug/test something.
-Although this is simple task, it is really useful.
+Although this is a simple task, it is helpful.
 That is why I make this publish.